-(2) In accordance with the applicable PRSU agreements, assumes performance at target level or at the level determined as if the goal was satisfied as of the date of such change in control.

-(2) Other than with respect to Mr. Crowley, benefits to be continued consist of COBRA premiums paid by the Company for 18 months.

-(3) Value of the equity that would accelerate upon such event is calculated using the closing stock price of \$23.09 on December 31, 2020.

-(4) Base salary paid in installments over a 24-month period following such termination of employment.

-(5) Benefits to be continued consist of estimated healthcare costs and health insurance premiums for Mr. Crowley's family, which primarily consists of the Monthly Medical Payments paid over 24 months and up to 29 months of COBRA coverage.

-(6) Base salary paid in installments over an 18-month period following such termination of employment.
+- (2) Other than with respect to Mr. Crowley, benefits to be continued consist of premiums paid by the Company for 18 months - (3) Value of the equity that would accelerate upon such event is calculated using the closing stock price of \$11.55 on December 31, 2021.
+In the case of stock options, the amount shown reflects the option "spread" (i.e., the difference between the option exercise price and the fair market value of our common stock) as of December 31, 2021 of stock options that would become non-forfeitable in this case. - (4) Base salary paid in installments over a 24-month period following such termination of employment. - (5) Benefits to be continued consist of estimated healthcare costs and health insurance premiums for Mr. Crowley's family, which primarily consists of the Monthly Medical Payments paid over 24 months and up to 29 months of COBRA coverage. - (6) Base salary paid in installments over an 18-month period following such termination of employment.